jk-me/django_test/notes.md

   - place in app's `test.py` file
   - Django will automatically find test files that begin with `test`
   - test methods also should begin with `test`
+- Run tests for all INSTALLED_APPS with `python manage.py test` .
+Can also test an app with `python manage.py test polls`